t-troebst/perfanno.nvim/README.md

 * `:PerfHottestCallersSelection` opens a telescope finder with the hottest lines that lead directly to the currently selected lines.
 * `:PerfHottestCallersFunction` works just like `:PerfHottestCallersSelection` but selects the function that contains the cursor via treesitter.

+### Caching (experimental)

+Depending on how the callgraph is loaded, it may take a substantial amount of time to generate (e.g. with perf on a long run) or it may not even be possible to generate it again (e.g. with the Lua profiler).
+For these reasons, PerfAnno supports the ability to save/restore callgraphs to a cache via the following commands:

+* `:PerfCacheSave <name> ` saves the currently loaded callgraph in the cache under the given name.
+* `:PerfCacheLoad <name>` loads the callgraph in the cache of the given name.
+Automatically annotates all buffers if `annotate_after_load` is set.
+If an empty name is supplied, the most recently cached callgraph is loaded.
+* `:PerfCacheDelete <name>` deletes the callgraph in the cache of the given name.

 ## Extensions

 If you wish to use this plugin with a profiler that is not perf, you can simply call `require("perfanno").load_traces` to set up the callgraph information with a list of stack traces for each possible event.